Fernandes2692/Udacity-Capstone-Project_SETI-Breakthough-Listen/README.md

 - In Kaggle, go to the homepage, and select the <> code from the panel of options on the left hand side.
 - Click + New Notebook and then click file --> import new notebook and upload this notebook.
 - On the right hand side, click + Add data --> then select Competition Data and search for SETI Breakthrough Listen - E.T Signal Search.
 Click add.
-- Next, run all to exceute the python script
+- Next, run all to execute the python script

 ## **Licensing and Acknowledgements**